LlamaEdge/LlamaEdge/chat/README.md

           Number of tokens to predict [default: 1024] -g, --n-gpu-layers <N_GPU_LAYERS>
-          Number of layers to run on the GPU [default: 100] --no-mmap
+          Number of layers to run on the GPU [default: 100] --main-gpu <MAIN_GPU>
+          The main GPU to use
+      --tensor-split <TENSOR_SPLIT>
+          How split tensors should be distributed accross GPUs.
+If None the model is not split; otherwise, a comma-separated list of non-negative values, e.g., "3,2" presents 60% of the data to GPU 0 and 40% to GPU 1
+      --no-mmap <NO_MMAP>
-          Disable memory mapping for file access of chat models -b, --batch-size <BATCH_SIZE>
+          Disable memory mapping for file access of chat models [possible values: true, false] -b, --batch-size <BATCH_SIZE>
           Batch size for prompt processing [default: 512] --temp <TEMP>